bude-holiday/bude-holiday.github.io/index.md

 **Supermarkets**…Bude has three large supermarkets, Morrisons, Sainsburys and Lidl.
 There is also a Co-op at the top of Lansdown Road and a small 24 hour convenience shop at the Esso garage at the bottom of Valley Road (both less than 10 mins walk).
 Don’t miss Lansdown Dairy, a delicatessen on Lansdown Road.

+**Bars, Restaurants and Tea Shops**

+(Please check website prior to travelling to check on current Covid restrictions)

+So many to choose from, these are some of our favourites

 **Bude**

 [The Bank](https://www.thebankatbude.co.uk)…   a lovely Tapas bar, always busy you may need to book.